usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 Reference: [Considerations for Using Agile in DoD Acquisitions](https://insights.sei.cmu.edu/library/considerations-for-using-agile-in-dod-acquisition/) CMU/SEI-2010-TN-002 pgs.
 12-22

-## Common Topic for Difficult Conversations: End User Involvement
+## Common topic for difficult conversations: End user involvement

 The close involvement of end users in the development process, reviews, and demonstrations, upon which successful Agile implementations depend, is extremely difficult to achieve with the many stakeholders typical of government acquisitions.
 In addition, the continuous availability of the end user is an issue in the government environment, as end users are usually in operational not acquisition organizations.
 Acquisition personnel tend to be isolated in acquisition organizations, rather than integrated into operational units.

 **Context:** One of the fundamental principles cited in the [Agile Manifesto](https://agilealliance.org/agile101/the-agile-manifesto/) is customer collaboration.
 In other words, Agile believes close interaction between the developers and end users is important.
 A basic Agile principle is “business people (users) and developers work together daily,” but in the government acquisition environment, this is rarely easy and may sometimes not even be possible.
 Government acquisitions involve many stakeholders with inherently conflicting needs.
 It is hard to get a single viewpoint from the customer because no one person truly represents the users.
 Plus, it is hard to get all the stakeholders involved in development decisions.

 **Observation:** From program interviews, it was found: A single voice for the user/customer is essential.
 This could be accomplished through an input-filtering steering committee that documents decisions, insists that the user community speaks with one voice to the Agile developer (through requirements definition), and receives input from and gives direction to a single person representing the Agile developer.
 True users (not just PMO representatives) must attend demonstrations that are given specifically to get user information and feedback.
 A hybrid approach (something between “pure Agile” and FAR/DoD 5000 traditional methods) is needed for large systems to assure that agreements with multiple users are documented, external interfaces are documented and agreed to, and multiple contractual and programmatic constraints are honored.
 A strong emphasis on government/user participation in reviews and demonstrations is essential.
 These reviews and demonstrations will be of shorter duration and have a tighter focus with Agile, and this will result in more frequent reviews that reflect the nature of Agile development.
 For example, having eight two hour reviews spread over time, as opposed to a single two-day event to cover the same material, would be one way to handle this.

 Reference: [Considerations for Using Agile in DoD Acquisitions](https://insights.sei.cmu.edu/library/considerations-for-using-agile-in-dod-acquisition/) CMU/SEI-2010-TN-002 pgs.
 12-22

-## Common Topic for Difficult Conversations: Integration and Test
+## Common topic for difficult conversations: Integration and test

 Because integration and testing activities are part of Agile development iterations, the approach to these activities might significantly change from those used in waterfall.
 The biggest change is that integration and test needs to be done throughout the project as opposed to waiting until the end of the release cycle.
 This is another particularly challenging issue of culture change since, historically, integration and test organizations have been outside the development teams once you get beyond unit testing.